01 / Geographical focus

 - The administrative admissibility of the pre-project proposals is examined by ARES Direction for Development Cooperation;

-- The admissible pre-project proposals are then analysed by three external experts specialised in academic development cooperation and two scientific experts from the HEIs of the Wallonia-Brussels Federation.
+- The admissible pre-project proposals are then analysed by three external experts specialised in academic development cooperation and two scientific experts from the HEIs of the Federation Wallonia Brussels, Belgium.

 - On the basis of the opinions given by the experts, ARES Development Cooperation Committee selects the preprojects, taking into account the number of projects planned in the framework of the call and possible political and strategic criteria.